-TRL's own funds comprise mostly ordinary paid-up share capital which are classified as Tier 1 own funds.
+TRL's own funds comprise mostly ordinary paid-up share capital which is classified as Tier 1 own funds.

-In addition, TRL recognises a reconciliation reserve of \$22,952k (2017: \$11,086k) which is classified as Tier 1 own funds and a deferred tax asset which is classified as Tier 3 own funds.
+In addition, TRL recognises a reconciliation reserve of \$70,991k (2018: \$22,952k) which is classified as Tier 1 own funds and a deferred tax asset which is classified as Tier 3 own funds.
 Tier 3 Net Deferred Tax Assets are not eligible to cover the MCR.
 None of the other limits are exceeded.
-As at 31 December 2018, the available own funds of TRL were as follows:
+As at 31 December 2019, the available own funds of TRL were as follows: